 The CCP will be holistic in that it will consider the lived experiences of the Newfoundland Mi'kmaq: the social, cultural, political, legal, and geographic realities that shape our lives and our communities.
-We will always consider the impact these factors have on the 8 planning areas, which are: Governance, Land & Resources, Health and Social, Infrastructure Development, Culture, Language, Education, and Economy

-The CCP will be sustainable in that we will not sacrifice future generations' wellbeing for immediate gains.
+We will always consider the impact these factors have on the 8 planning areas, which are: Governance, Land & Resources, Health and Social, Infrastructure Development, Culture, Language, Education, and Economy that we will not sacrifice future generations' wellbeing for immediate gains.